doniyor2109/jest-generator/README.md

 ```

-# Usage with thirdy party libraries
+# Usage with other libraries

 ## Usage with Saga